October 18–22, 2026

 Instructor: Annie MacHale

-If you’re familiar with speckled (or Baltic) pick-up, you’ll be amazed at how easy it is to add color and complexity to your pattern motifs using the three-color pick-up technique.
-First, we will look at samples and discuss what makes this different from typical Baltic patterns.
-You’ll learn the difference between asymmetrical and symmetrical threadings, as well as tips for choosing colors to make your patterns pop.
-During this class, you will warp your loom and weave motifs using pattern charts supplied by the instructor.
+Add color and complexity to your speckled or Baltic pick-up pattern motifs using the three-color pick-up technique.
+First, you will look at samples and discuss what makes this different from typical Baltic patterns, then learn the difference between asymmetrical and symmetrical threadings.
+You'll get tips for choosing colors to make your patterns pop before warping your loom and weaving motifs using pattern charts.
 Annie will share tips for warping, making heddles, fixing mistakes, starting and stopping, and keeping selvedges straight.
 She’ll also demonstrate how to temporarily remove and replace a warp, as well as how to cut a project off the loom and handle it when it is complete.
-If time allows, we will explore a free online tool for creating patterns.

 Instructor: Annie MacHale

 Dive deeply into color!
-Explore different approaches to use color effectively in a warp-faced band and learn how to create a good design.
-In class, you will examine woven samples, discuss pattern elements, consider yarn choices, experiment with color selection tools, and learn to create patterns on paper and with an online tool.
-Annie will demonstrate how she looks for inspiration from her everyday life and incorporates it into her work.
+Explore different approaches to using color effectively in a warp-faced band as you learn how to design bands that pop.
+You will examine woven samples, discuss pattern elements, consider yarn choices, experiment with color selection tools, and learn to create patterns on paper and with an online tool.
+Annie will demonstrate how she looks for palette inspiration from her everyday life and incorporates it into her work.
 In the afternoon, learn to warp your loom for color experimentation: clasping your warps, adding or subtracting warps, and changing weft color.

 Instructor: Annie MacHale

-Explore creative ways to use plain weave or simple pickup patterns to evoke scenery and terrain.
+Capture the essence of the natural world as you learn how to weave landscapes on an inkle loom.
+Explore creative techniques to use plain weave or simple pickup to evoke scenery and terrain.
 Experiment with variegated yarns and novelty yarns, clasped warps, knotting, fringes, wrapping, slits, and other unusual techniques to enliven your landscape.

 Instructor: John Mullarkey